mcalgaro93/benchdamicWorkshop/README.md

 ## Pre-requisites

--   Basic knowledge of R syntax
+-   Intermediate knowledge of R syntax
 -   Familiarity with the `phyloseq` class
 -   Familiarity with DA analysis in microbiome data